shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 The final step of the setup is to configure your app to use correct public link for your entry point.
 In our case this is `https://9481-31-22-212-113.ngrok.io`.

+{% hint style="info" %}
+As mentioned above, for testing/local development purposes the ngrok tunnel is not needed.
+Instead, just use the URL of your local node server (in our case this is [http://127.0.0.1:8080](http://127.0.0.1:8080)) and use it as your `app-base-url`.
+{% endhint %}

 In order to do that, we have to add an `admin` section to our `manifest.xml` file and pass it into the `base-app-url` tag:

 {% code title="manifest.xml" %}